The World Heritage Centre is at the forefront of the international community’s efforts to protect and preserve.

 Blue carbon ecosystems include seagrass meadows, tidal marshes and mangroves.
 They are among the most intensive carbon sinks in the biosphere and play a central role in climate mitigation.

 Marine World Heritage in a Changing Climate © Climate change has become the biggest threat to the conservation of the 50 marine sites on UNESCO’s World Heritage List.
-Some 70% of these ...
+Some 70% of these sites are ...

 Marine Programme: State of Conservation Reporting